canonical/ops-scenario/UPGRADING.md

     assert out...
 ```

-### State components are passed by keyword
+### Pass State components are by keyword

+Previously, it was possible (but inadvisable) to use positional arguments for
-Most state components, and the `State` object itself, now request at least some
+the `State` and its components.
+Most state components, and the `State` object
-arguments to be passed by keyword.
-In most cases, it's likely that you were
+itself, now request at least some arguments to be passed by keyword.
+In most
-already doing this, but the API is now enforced.
+cases, it's likely that you were already doing this, but the API is now
+enforced.

 ```python
 # Older Scenario code.